Schobbish/9oclock/projector/documentation.md

 2. [More Commands](#more-commands)

 ## CSS Injection
-You may change the styles of the clock without using an element inspector by typing some CSS into the text area.
+You may change the styles of the clock without using an element inspector by typing some CSS into the textarea.
 This is useful for when you want to reuse styles that you have made previously.

 The syntax is like this:
 ```